skyler544/minus-one/README.md

 6. Use your machine normally.
 Updates happen silently in the background; the base system is updated once a week and flatpaks are updated once a day.
 Base system updates require a reboot.

 ## Why not use bluefin?
 I decided to build this derivative from upstream Silverblue to test my skills and design an image more tailored to my own workflow.
 After using Bluefin for around a year, I've learned a lot about container technologies and have developed a container-centric workflow that works for me.
-Deriving from upstream Silverblue and adding only what I want makes more sense to me than going from Bluefin and removing things I don't want, especially because the Bluefin project has a lot of churn around features that I don't use or care about like GNOME shell extensions and Microsoft VS Code.
+Deriving from upstream Silverblue and adding only what I want makes more sense to me than starting from Bluefin and removing things I don't use or care about.

 ## Credits
 - [Ublue's image template](https://github.com/ublue-os/image-template) for teaching me how to build an image like this in the first place